C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/increased-risk-of-drug-induced-disorders-adhd.md

 ### Abstract
-Due to their impulsive behaviour a lot of people with ADHD tend to misuse substances like Cannabis --- Does chronic cannabis consume and ADHD affect the risk of developing psychotic disorders such as schizophrenia? --- A small meta-analysis.
+Due to their impulsive behaviour a lot of people with ADHD tend to misuse substances like cannabis --- Does chronic cannabis consume and ADHD affect the risk of developing psychotic disorders such as schizophrenia? --- A small meta-analysis.

 <!--more-->
 ----